📖 Muscle abnormalities worsen after post-exertional malaise in long COVID

 © 2024 NewsMedical.net.

-A ‘straw man’ springs to mind.
+A ‘straw man’ is dispatched to Nature...

-📖 (11 Feb 2025 ~ Nature Communications) ‘Reply: Muscle abnormalities in Long COVID’ [Ranque et al] ➤
+📖 (11 Feb 2025 ~ Nature Communications) ‘Reply: Muscle abnormalities in Long COVID’ [Ranque et al]

 ‘The biology of the “kickbacks” (post exertional malaise, PEM) after activity experienced by people with the post-COVID-19 condition (long COVID) is debated.
 Some specialists believe it is a result of a protective brain response, and others that it is the result of pathophysiology in the muscle itself.
 Appelman and colleagues report on muscle damage following a maximal effort physical exercise test in patients with PEM with the COVID-19 condition, and these results are interpreted as showing that exercise damages the tissues of people with PEM and should therefore be avoided.
 However, we believe the data reported do not support this interpretation, as the patients were substantially deconditioned; the physical activity was extreme and biological changes would be expected in anyone; and there were no control patients with a post-COVID-19 condition without PEM.
 The implications of erroneous interpretation of these data could result in patients fearing that PEM causes physical damage and consequently avoiding approaches to rehabilitation that could help them...’